-If our PHP project is using a database, it requires to have a database server on our system.
-The most using database with PHP is Mysql.
+If our PHP project is using a database, it requires having a database server on our system.
+The most using database with PHP is MySQL.
 This can be set up using the below steps

 sudo apt-get install mysql-server mysql-client sudo mysql_secure_installation

 When prompted, answer the questions using the guide below.